uvzen/ReVanced-bash-builder/README.md

 5. Enjoy build ReVanced

 ### Linux
-1. Create any folder and put the ReVanced-PC.sh script
+1. Create any folder and put the Patch-PC.sh script
 2. Open terminal and run script ```./Patch-PC.sh```
 3. When you run the script for the first time, download the necessary packages and applications
 4. Enjoy build ReVanced